tpiros/eleventy-plugin-social-share-card-generator/README.md

 | Text Position on Y axis  | `y`               |               | X    | X        | `number`  | `any`                                                                                              |
 | Overlay Text             | `overlayText`     | no default    |      | X        | `string`  | `any`                                                                                              |

+> Note that in the above table the `init` column refers to values that can be set via `.elevent.js` while the `template` column refers to values that can be set from the templating lenguage.

 > Note that the `overlayText` can only be set from the template.

 It is recommended that you setup the `cloudName` and `publicId` when initialising the plugin.
 To keep things consistent it's also recommended to setup most of these values at initialisation time, however you can keep some of the default values.